 This rise in uncondtional offers has been attributed to the increasingly competitive market in higher education and the raising of tuition fees in 2012.
 The rapid rise in the number of unconditional offers made is seen as concerning as unconditional offers may be de-motivating for students and lead to under achievement in exams.

-Various reforms have been suggested to the admissions system such as moving to some type of post qualification application (PQA) scheme.
+Various reforms have been suggested to the admissions system such as moving to some type of post qualification application (PQA) scheme and the increased use of contextual admissions.
+On 14 August 2019 the Labour party announced its support for a PQA system.

 On 5 April 2019 the Education Secretary, Damian Hinds announced that the Department for Education would conduct a review of university admissions practices with a focus on unconditional offers and widening participation.
-The terms of reference for this review have not yet been disclosed.
+The Office for Students is expected to launch this review later in the year.
+On 22 July 2019 Universities UK launched its own separate review of admissions.

 Commons Briefing papers CBP-8538